ExtensionEngine/tailor/README.md

 - Server: `npm run dev:server`
 - Client (webpack dev server): `npm run dev:client`

+This project uses a monorepo setup.
+In order to contribute to [packages](./packages) following commands should be executed:
+- Run `npm run tce:setup` - initial setup, dependency installation, package linking, etc. This command should be executed only a single time.
+- Run `npm run tce:build` - build all packages.
+Run this command after altering the package's code.

 ### Production

 - Bundle client by issuing `npm run build`